pradeephm31/LendingClubCaseStudy/README.md

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was inspired by EDA Course and Lecture Notes as part of IIIT-B PG Program in a ML and AI
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).

 ## Contact